 To use the LANCAM, the user loads the data into the Comparand register, which is automatically compared to all valid CAM locations.
 The device then indicates whether or not one or more of the valid CAM locations contains data that matches the target data.
 The status of each CAM location is determined by two validity bits at each memory location.
-The two bits are encoded to render four validity conditions: Valid, Empty, Skip, and RAM, shown in Status Register Bits on page 24 (bits 29:28).
-The memory can be partitioned into CAM and associated RAM segments on 16-bit boundaries, but by using one of the two available Mask registers, the CAM/RAM partitioning can be set at any arbitrary size between zero and 64 bits.
+The two bits are encoded to render four validity conditions: Valid, Skip, Empty, and Random Access, shown in Table 1.
+The memory can be partitioned into CAM and associated RAM segments on 16-bit boundaries, but by using one of the two available mask registers, the CAM/RAM partitioning can be set at any arbitrary size between zero and 64 bits.

 The LANCAM's internal data path is 64 bits wide for rapid internal comparison and data movement.
 Vertical cascading of additional LANCAMs in a daisy chain fashion extends the CAM memory depth for large databases.
 Cascading requires no external logic.
-Loading data to the Control, Comparand, and Mask registers automatically triggers a compare.
-Compares also may be initiated by a command to the device.
+Loading data to the Control,

+Comparand, and mask registers automatically triggers a compare.
+Compares may also be initiated by a command to the device.
 Associated RAM data is available immediately after a successful compare operation.
 The Status register reports the results of compares including all flags and addresses.
-Two Mask registers are available and can be used in two different ways: to mask comparisons or to mask data writes.
-The RAM validity type allows additional masks to be stored in the CAM array where they may be retrieved rapidly.
+Two mask registers are available and can be used in two different ways: to mask comparisons or to mask data writes.
+The random access validity type allows additional masks to be stored in the CAM array where they may be retrieved rapidly.